rahulcharvekar/shared-lib/SharedLibIntegrationGuide.md

   }
   ```
 - **Impact:** Add annotation to methods or inject services where needed.
-- **Dedicated datastore:** Set `shared-lib.auditing.enabled=true` and supply `shared-lib.auditing.datasource.*` to route both API and entity audit writes to the specified database; if omitted, the default application datasource is used.

 ### For Entity-Level Auditing
 - **Requirement:** DataSource bean, `shared-lib.entity-audit.enabled=true`, and the `entity_audit_event` table (see release notes for sample DDL).